 When I was going through nursing school, I was one of the few nursing students who didn’t use the 3 x 5 notecards.

-A better alternative is Quizlet.
+On a sid-note in my humble opinion, a better alternative is Quizlet.
 It’s an online flashcard database.
 You can create an account.
-Type up your flash card.
+Type up your flashcard.

 You can also access their online database of public flashcards that other students have made.

 Maybe even former students of your nursing program.

 Of course, you should be wary of the accuracy of flashcards other nursing students made.